SEllersgaard/SEllersgaard.github.io/_posts/2023-12-17-hedgeessays.md

 {% include figure.html path="assets/img/hedge1.png" class="img-fluid rounded z-depth-1" zoomable=true %}

-How badly does this deteriorate if we decrease the hedge frequency - e.g. by switching to a monthly rebalancing scheme?
+How badly does this deteriorate if we decrease the hedge frequency - e.g. by switching to a 'once every 21 days' rebalancing scheme?
 The figure below gives some intuition: the hedge portfolios are markedly more off-target, but not comically so.

 {% include figure.html path="assets/img/hedge2.png" class="img-fluid rounded z-depth-1" zoomable=true %}

 To uncover the relationship between hedge frequencies and hedge errors, it is instructive to run this experiment for a range of hedge intervals, computing the standard deviation of the hedge error $$(\Pi_T - C_T)$$ in each case.
-In the plot below I consider hedging once every $$\{1, 3, 5, 7, 14, 21, 42, 63 \}$$ business days:
+In the plot below I consider hedging once every $$\{1, 3, 5, 7, 14, 21, 42, 63 \}$$ days:

 {% include figure.html path="assets/img/hedge3.png" class="img-fluid rounded z-depth-1" zoomable=true %}